 Dr. Frank Koentgen of Rhetus International SEZC and Joanne Deys teams up with Doctors Hospital to establish COVID-19 testing programme in the Cayman Islands.

-Grand Cayman, Cayman Islands (17 April 2020) – Cayman Enterprise City (CEC) special economic zone community member Dr. Frank Koentgen PhD of Rhetus International SEZC, part of the Ozgene group, has been granted special permission to assist CTMH Doctors Hospital with an extensive COVID-19 testing programme in the Cayman Islands.
+George Town, Grand Cayman, Cayman Islands (17 April 2020) – Cayman Enterprise City (CEC) special economic zone community member Dr. Frank Koentgen PhD of Rhetus International SEZC, part of the Ozgene group, has been granted special permission to assist CTMH Doctors Hospital with an extensive COVID-19 testing programme in the Cayman Islands.

 As announced by the World Health Organization, the capability to test for COVID-19 is one of the most important steps required to get the global pandemic under control.
 Tests assists countries to accurately track the spread of the virus so that hospitals can better execute their pandemic plans.
 Accurate and readily available testing also ensures that individuals who are infected are identified immediately and isolated from the wider community to stop the virus from spreading.